We're still dreaming of that high slit dress Mariah Carey wore on her last "Merry Christmas Everyone!" To show - ExBulletin

 We’re still dreaming of that high slit dress Mariah Carey wore on her last “Merry Christmas Everyone!”
 To show

-When it comes to the holiday season, there’s one star that’s unmistakably synonymous with Christmas: Mariah Carey.
-The singer has been a Christmas icon since the 90s and when we saw her perform on her holiday special on CBS, we can confirm that she is as much the queen of Christmas today as she was yesterday. almost thirty years ago!
+When it comes to the holiday season, there is one star that is indisputably synonymous with Christmas: Mariah Carey.
+The singer has been a Christmas icon since the 90’s and when we saw her perform during her holiday special on CBS, we can confirm that she is as much the queen of Christmas today as she was almost thirty years ago!
 These new looks?
 Iconic.

 Mariah Carey stuns in high slit dress for Merry Christmas Everyone show

 Mariah kept her glamorous style as usual, with her caramel-colored locks styled in loose waves (plus a tiara, because why not?).
 Sure, her look was festive, but with that sultry side of Mariah, she’s famous.
-We really can’t believe his hit 1994 album Merry Christmas has been going on for three decades, and that Mariah looks just as amazing now as she did when she first came out.
+We really can’t believe his hit 1994 album Merry Christmas takes place over three decades, and that Mariah looks just as amazing now as she did on her first outing.

 Mariah Carey steps out in a skintight slit dress in NYC